damianhakert/damianhakert.github.io/source/jobs/people-ops-specialist/index.html.md

 - Responsible for the day to day administration of People Operations, and assisting team members with their People Operations questions.
 - Assist the Sr. Director of People Operations to develop the strategic direction for People Ops, and implement the functional steps to achieve those goals.
 - Develop and implement HR policies, from recruitment and pay, to diversity and employee relations.
-- Prepare contracts for employees and contractors on quick turnaround and follow-through with smooth onboarding of new team members.
 - Coordinate with our payroll and benefits providers, and using our People Ops Information System and ATS; currently BambooHR and Workable.
-- Assist and advise managers in delicate and difficult People Operations issues (special circumstances, conflicts, sickness, layoffs, etc.)
+- Implement and manage global benefits programs.
 - Create People Operations processes and strategies following the GitLab workflow, with the goal always being to make things easier from the perspective of the team members.
 - Keep it efficient and DRY.
 - Provide assistance to the team with miscellaneous support tasks.
-- Maintain the hiring pipeline and ensure proper follow-up.
-Participate in recruiting, screening, and reference calls.
-- Suggest and implement improvements to People Operations, for example for performance reviews and various types of training.
+- Suggest and implement improvements to People Operations.
 - Help write job descriptions and promotion criteria.
-- TODO
+- Manage the HRIS system, ensuring Data Integrity.
+- Where applicable, work with the Sr. Director of People Operations on compensation strategies and principles.

 ## Requirements